Introducing SQL Server Always On availability groups on Azure virtual machines

 The key difference for an Availability Group in Azure Virtual Machines is that the Azure virtual machines, require a load balancer.
 The load balancer holds the IP addresses for the availability group listener.
 If you have more than one availability group each group requires a listener.
 One load balancer can support multiple listeners.

-Additionally, on a Azure IaaS VM guest failover cluster, we recommend a single NIC per server (cluster node) and a single subnet.
+Additionally, on an Azure IaaS VM guest failover cluster, we recommend a single NIC per server (cluster node) and a single subnet.
 Azure networking has physical redundancy which makes additional NICs and subnets unnecessary on an Azure IaaS VM guest cluster.
 Although the cluster validation report will issue a warning that the nodes are only reachable on a single network, this warning can be safely ignored on Azure IaaS VM guest failover clusters.

 When you are ready to build a SQL Server availability group on Azure Virtual Machines, refer to these tutorials.

-Manually create an availability group in Azure portal
+Manually in Azure portal

 You can also create the virtual machines yourself without the template.
 First, complete the prerequisites, then create the availability group.
 See the following topics: